onap/policy-parent/docs/apex/APEX-User-Manual.rst

    .. container:: paragraph

-      There are multiple ways to install the APEX WAR applications:
+      There are multiple ways to install the APEX WAR application:

    .. container:: ulist